About Sugar

 superfine-bartender's sugar).

-Italian meringue (egg whites).
-Start cooking the sugar and then go on to another
+an Italian meringue (egg whites).
+Start cooking the sugar and then go on to

-step.
+another step.
 As the sugar cooks, the water added to it evaporates.
-If you are not ready
+If you

 Using an invert sugar, (Sucrose can be split into its two component sugars